KTRosenberg/Text-Analyzer-and-Step-through-Viewer/README.md

 Karl Toby Rosenberg

-Text Analyzer (word counts, separation of instances of words, others) and Text Viewer current test ver 3, June 29
+Text Analyzer (word counts, separation of instances of words, others) and Text Viewer current test ver 3, July 6, 2016

 Implementations of main and test versions:

 1> store positions of new-line characters (the index of the characters with respect to the entire list), read characters until new-lines are reached

-2_2> store the text as lines (0 through L-1) in a list
+2_2 and _4> store the text as lines (0 through L-1) in a list

 3> store positions of the beginning of each line (the index of the starting character with respect to the entire text), does NOT store the list, reads directly from file object